asbeguhl/WQinWI/README.md

          - 6. 2020
     - d.
 Replicate this graph for each HUC10
       - i.
 21 graphs

-Part II Crop Data Layer Info for each watershed
+- Part II Crop Data Layer Info for each watershed
   - 1)	Locate Crop Data Layer for Marathon County Wisconsin
   - 2)	Create a dictionary with pixel identification
   - 3)	Clip by watershed inside marathon
   - 4)	Create Summary stats of top 10 crops in marathon county
   - 5)	Intersect crop data layer with Farm Land Preservation Zone
     - a.
 Show top 10 crops under NMP
-Part III Zonal Stats for PRISM data
+- Part III Zonal Stats for PRISM data
   - 1)	Load PRISM data for Marathon County
   - 2)	Calculate Zonal Stats for Marathon County
   - 3)	Create an animated graph for PRISM data with time as the variable
     - a.
 Should be a slider, so you can demonstrate mean precipitation overtime
   - 4)	Create a list of rainfall spike events in marathon county/correlate with P reading spikes?
-Spatial join, group by huc10 average instead of zonal stats Readin daily rainfall data, PRISM
+-Spatial join, group by huc10 average instead of zonal stats Readin daily rainfall data, PRISM
 CDL Identify cropped area in watersheds too